Leather 101: How To Stamp and Carve Leather For Beginners

 As with any new venture, you will want to make sure you have the right tools and supplies on hand:

-- Vegetable Tanned Leather: This is the only kind of leather that can be stamped and carved on because it isn't stuffed with oils and wax.
+- Vegetable Tanned Leather: This is the only kind of leather that can be carved on because it isn't stuffed with oils and wax.

-- Mallet: Wood or rawhide (do not use a metal hammer, it will damage your tools)
+- Mallet or Maul: Do not use a metal hammer, it will damage your tools

 - Tracing Paper

-- Marble slab: Highly recommending but not an absolute must, a very hard surface is sufficient.
+- Marble slab: Highly recommended but not an absolute must, a very hard surface is sufficient.
+Granite will also work.
+Any surface without a lot of bounce back will ensure your tools stay where you need them.

-There are thousands of stamping tools that an artist can use to create their design on their leather.
-However, as a beginner, these are the most popular tools you may want to start with:
+There are thousands of stamping/carving tools that an artist can use to create their design on their leather.
+However, as a beginner, you may want to start with a small set to get the hang of the basic process!

 What's the difference between stamping and carving?